donsheehy/ds2viz/design.md

 ### Image Engines

 An `ImageEngine` provides a thin wrapper for translating primitives into whatever form is needed to produce an image file.
+It also translates the comparable drawing styles.

+### Vocabulary for Styles

+Whenever possible, I want to opt for the web standard vocabulary for style principles.
+This means, in particular, using `'font_family'` instead of `'fontfamily'`.
+Ideally, a style would look a lot like CSS.

 ---